 - Conduct data audits: This is the first step in understanding the how, what, and where of your data.
 Figure out where your existing data comes from, how it’s organized, and its accessibility.
 Ask the right questions to find holes or inconsistencies in your marketing contact database.
-Analyze and assess how your data can be improved — for example, can you streamline mass uploads or manual entries or are your web forms asking for irrelevant information?
-The faster you can solve data issues, less accounts will slip through the cracks and your team can work more efficiently.
+Analyze and assess how your data can be improved — for example, can you streamline mass uploads or manual entries, or are your web forms asking for irrelevant information?
+The faster you can solve data issues, the fewer accounts will slip through the cracks and your team can work more efficiently.

 2. Verify and update lead contact information

 Prevent your sales and marketing teams from sending the wrong message to the wrong contact.
 There’s nothing worse than spending hours on a personalized marketing campaign only to find out that the client gifts were addressed with incorrect names or the wrong accounts were targeted.
 Understand how and why irrelevant information enters your database — is it outdated lead capture forms or incomplete or invalid data that your CRM can’t process?
-By keeping track of the most accurate customer information, you’ll gain an improved trust between your internal teams and your customers and prospects.
+By keeping track of the most accurate customer information, you’ll gain improved trust between your internal teams and your customers and prospects.

 - Understand your CRM: According to Salesforce, CRM is one of the top three tools that can help create personalized interactions to foster better customer relationships and marketing ROI.
-What can you do: Regularly audit current forms and assess if your database is providing your team with relevant information for personalized and targeted marketing campaigns, successful discovery calls, and effective lead follow up.
+What you can do: Regularly audit current forms and assess if your database is providing your team with relevant information for personalized and targeted marketing campaigns, successful discovery calls, and effective lead follow-up.

 - Align sales and marketing: Sales and marketing may not always have access to the same information.
 Integrating data management along with getting sales and marketing goals and standards on the same page will decrease tension between the two teams.